DaniqueJ-R/milestone_proj_3/README.md

 #### W3C CSS Validator:

-The W3C CSS Validator Services were used to validate the CSS giving the following results - 0 Errors / 5 warnings
+The W3C CSS Validator Services were used to validate the CSS, giving the following results: 0 Errors / 5 warnings

 ![CSS No errors](documents/testing/css-no-errors.png)